DNC chair calls for ‘recanvass’ of Iowa results after delays

 Deeth said that he believed the review would uncover some data entry errors as well as some math and rounding errors in how delegates at each precinct were awarded.
 Volunteers running the precincts did their best, he said, but likely made some minor mistakes.

 Peoples reported from New York.
-Associated Press writers Ryan J. Foley in Iowa City, Iowa, Will Weissert in Manchester, N.H., and Bill Barrow in Atlanta contributed to this report.
+Associated Press writers Ryan J. Foley in Iowa City, Iowa, Will Weissert in Manchester, N.H., Bill Barrow in Atlanta, and Stephen Ohlemacher and Emily Swanson in Washington contributed to this report.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”

-Note: This story has been corrected to show that Iowa’s state auditor is named Rob Sand, not Rob Sands.